onaio/help/faqs/_posts/2016-09-23-Services and Web Hooks.md

 ![](/content/screenshots/faq/services-webhooks3.png)

-Once you register a webhook URL, Ona will issue a HTTP POST request containing the JSON object to the URL specified every time a form is submitted.
+Once you register a webhook's URL, Ona will issue a HTTP POST request containing the JSON object to the URL specified every time a form is submitted.

 **Example of JSON Object sent via Webhook**